 The record for the PF included a number of documents which provided information about the SJC Indians still living in and around the mission between 1835 and 1862.
-These include the mission's baptismal, confirmation, and burial registers, 1846 Mexican Padron, the 1850 and 1860 Federal censuses and the 1852 California State census (all discussed in the PF).
+These include the mission's baptismal, confirmation, and burial registers, 1846 Mexican Padron, the 1850 and 1860 Federal Censuses and the 1852 California State Census (all discussed in the PF).
 Each of these documents or sets of documents provided some information about the population of Indians living at or near the mission.
-For example, the PF noted that of the 117 children confirmed in 1850, 56 (approximately 48 percent) were either SJC Indians or other Indians.
-Several of the Indians being confirmed had other Indians as godparents/confirmation sponsors, which indicated that the Indians maintained social relationships with each other.
-The baptismal records record the relationships between unmarried couples that produced children, including Indian/Indian couples and Indian/non-Indian couples.
-The State and Federal censuses and the Mexican Padron provide additional information about the population of both Indians and non-Indians living in and around the mission.
+For example, the PF noted that of the 117 children confirmed in 1850, 56 (approximately 48 percent) were either SJC Indians or other Indians.28 Several of the Indians being confirmed had other Indians as godparents/confirmation sponsors,29 which indicated that the Indians maintained social relationships with each other.30 The baptismal records record the relationships between unmarried couples that produced children, including Indian/Indian couples and Indian/non-Indian about the population of both Indians and non-Indians living in and around the mission.

-The sum of these documents and new information and analysis submitted in response to the PF, provide satisfactory evidence to demonstrate the presence of an Indian community in the town of San Juan Capistrano between 1835 and 1862.
-The petitioner's initial discussion and analysis of these records misidentified a number of non-Indian SJC residents as Indians, which resulted in the petitioner describing the multi-ethnic general population of the town as an Indian community.
-In contrast, the petitioner's redefinition of the historical SJC Indian tribe submitted for the FD focused only on those who could be identified in the mission registers as being Indians "of the
+The JBA petitioner submitted a number of additional new analyses of the information already in the record for consideration for the FD.
+This new information also applies to the JBB petitioner.
+The sum of these documents, new information, and analysis submitted in response to the PF, and their new analysis for the FD provide satisfactory evidence to demonstrate the presence of an Indian community in the town of San Juan Capistrano between 1835 and 1862.
+The petitioner's initial discussion and analysis of these records for the PF misidentified a number of non-Indian SJC residents as Indians, which resulted in the petitioner describing the multi-ethnic general population of the town as an Indian community.
+In contrast, the JBA petitioner's redefinition of the historical SJC Indian tribe submitted for the FD focused only on those who could be identified in the mission registers as being Indians "of the mission," thus removing non-SJC Indians and non-Indians present at the Mission from consideration.
+The petitioner also submitted new analyses of much of the material already in the record.
+Taken together, these new analyses, along with other information in the record (submitted for the PF and FD) help provide a fuller